Dr Matt Johnson:

 We must first debunk the 'solar-panels-are-more-efficient-than-photosynthesis' claim before we can make any progress.
 The following statements can be found on a website of a company that produces solar panels (a company that hardly can be accused of being pessimistic about performance):

 That means that 85% of the solar energy is wasted!
 Karo Michaelian (2016) quotes the highest efficiency for solar panels he could find: 40% efficiency.
 For photosynthesis he chose the lowest value he could find: 0.1%.
-That is a biased and abstract description.
-Real-life conditions of solar panels must be included in the calculation such as seasons, weather, the accumulation of dust, grime, and pollen and the problem of shade.
+That is a biased description.
+Real-life conditions of solar panels must be included in the calculation such as seasons, weather, temperature, the accumulation of dust, grime, and pollen and the problem of shade.
 No surprise, solar panels and photosynthesis have some efficiency problems in common caused by the laws of physics.

 Finally, if engineers are able to produce solar